alexbilbie/alexbilbie.github.com/_posts/2012-11-29-which-bond-villians-plan-would-have-worked.md

 ---
 layout: post
-title: "Which Bond villain plan would have worked"
+title: "Which Bond villain plan would have worked?"
 permalink: /2012/11/which-bond-villians-plan-would-have-worked/

 ---